 We will accept a transcript from your high school as long as it has your graduation date on there.
 It does not need to be an official transcript.
 We will also accept a transcript from junior college.

-If you provide us with a DD-214 showing a HONORABLE discharge, we will write you a letter that will bypass you from having to take the initial entrance exam.
+If you provide us with a DD-214 showing a HONORABLE discharge from Active Duty, we will write you a letter that will bypass you from having to take the initial entrance exam.
 You will still be responsible for finding your first job.

 You may bring us a DD-214 anytime during our office hours, it doesn’t need to be only during testing week.